eksctl-io/eksctl/userdocs/src/usage/troubleshooting.md

 ## Failed stack creation

-You can use the `--cfn-no-rollback` flag to stop Cloudformation from rolling back failed stacks to make debugging easier.
+You can use the `--cfn-disable-rollback` flag to stop Cloudformation from rolling back failed stacks to make debugging easier.

 ## subnet ID "subnet-11111111" is not the same as "subnet-22222222"